-One aspect about reading your work aloud (or having it read to you by someone else) is that it is another step that must be performed before publication and gives you additional time to reflect on many aspects of the things that you have actually written.
+One aspect about reading your work aloud (or having it read to you by someone else) is taking another step before publication.
+That gives you additional time to reflect on many aspects of the things that you have actually written.
 Did you mean to say that?
-Often there are words we write which seem at first glance to be correct, but can be far from it, a second (or third) look should be a natural course.
-There are all too many people that dash to publish, when they should use every possible tactic to ensure their presentation is edited, polished, improved, then modified again until it is right.
+Often the words written, seem at first glance correct, but are far from it.
+A second (third, or even fourth) look should be natural for writers.
+All too many people dash to publish, when more care shouls be taken.
+Use every tactic possible to make sure your presentation is edited, polished, improved, then modified again until it is right.

 Speaking is Different from Reading

-When we say anything out loud we will do so with a slightly different emphasis than a person reading those same words, it is a fact of life and cannot be helped as when we speak our accent comes into play and truth is two different people will say exactly the same words in slightly different ways, they will place a different emphasis on the various parts of the sentences or paragraphs as they speak.
-Accent is fascinating and there can be hundreds of accents both local and foreign that impact how our work is understood.
+When we say anything out loud we will do so with a slightly different emphasis than a person reading those same words.
+It is a fact of life.
+It cannot be helped as when we speak our accent comes into play.
+Truth is two different people will say exactly the same words in slightly different ways.
+Each will place a different emphasis on the various parts of the sentences or paragraphs as they speak.
+Accent is fascinating as there are hundreds of accents both local and foreign.
+Each impacts understanding.

 When you read your piece out loud you are looking for a natural ebb and flow rather like water flowing down the stream, it should both inform but sound natural in the process, sentences should flow naturally, the point of reading it aloud is to ensure this happens.
 Any other result should cause you to edit what you have written.

 I have both edited for an on-line magazine and moderated articles on a general writing web site and have seen many challenging submissions.
 One day I found myself looking at a poorly written submission, many of the ideas in it were good, but the sentences were badly constructed.
 Using the reading software it became clear where the sentences failed to make sense, for example where the writer failed to make proper use of definite and indefinite articles, but also where phrases were incomplete, making the ideas difficult to read, omitting words makes a massive difference to understanding.